 1] The history of backdoors with examples

-Backdoors have been around for quite a long time now, but they were primarily backdoors put into place by the creators.
-For example, the NSA back in 1993 developed an encryption chip for use in both computers and phones.
+Backdoors have been around for quite a long time, but they were primarily created by the developers.
+For example, in 1993, the NSA developed an encryption chip for use in both computers and phones.
 What was interesting about this chip is the built-in backdoor that came with it.

-In theory, this chip was designed to keep sensitive information secured, but at the same time allow law enforcement to listen in on voice and data transmissions.
+In theory, this chip was designed to keep sensitive information secure while allowing law enforcement to monitor voice and data transmissions.

 Another example of a backdoor leads us to Sony, surprisingly.
-You see, the Japanese company back in 2005 shipped millions of music CDs to customers around the world, but there was a huge problem with these products.
-The company chose to install a rootkit on each CD, which means, whenever the CD is placed in a computer, the rootkit then installs itself onto the operating system.
+You see, a Japanese company shipped millions of music CDs to customers worldwide in 2005, but there was a major issue with these products.
+The company chose to install a rootkit on each CD, meaning that whenever the CD is inserted into a computer, the rootkit installs itself on the operating system.

-When that is done, the rootkit will monitor the user’s listening habits and send the data back to Sony servers.
-Needless to say, it was one of the biggest scandals of 2005, and it still hangs over Sonys head to this very day.
+Once that is done, the rootkit will monitor the user’s listening habits and send the data to Sony’s servers.
+Needless to say, it was one of the biggest scandals of 2005.

 Read: Evolution of Malware – How it all began!